Masahiro Yoshida's website

 Earlier theoretical works

-Using a Soft Deadline to Counter Monopoly (R&R at Journal of Industrial Economics)
+Using a Soft Deadline to Counter Monopoly (Forthcoming at Journal of Industrial Economics)

 [Abstract] A monopolist often exploits a hard deadline to raise their commitment power.
 I explore whether a group of buyers can employ a soft deadline to counter the monopoly.
 Using a simple durable goods monopolist model under a deadline, I show that the buyers’ imperfect commitment to an earlier exit may elicit a compromise from the monopolist and generate the buyers’ premium.
 The soft deadline partially restores the price discrimination dynamics of Coase conjecture, which is previously canceled out by the hard deadline.
 The overall efficiency exhibits an inverted-U shaped curve with respect to the buyers’ commitment intensity, where the benefits from earlier agreements are traded off against breakdown costs.

-[Abstract] Many real-world negotiations are chronically protracted until deadlines, but deadlines are costly in generating separations.
-Must all deadlines be perfectly credible in one-on- one market trades?
-To refine the institutional role of deadlines, I theoretically propose a mechanism of an imperfectly credible pre-deadline to facilitate the agreement.
-Employing a seller–buyer dynamic bargaining model with a deadline, I analytically show a possibility that the complementary pre-deadline elicits earlier agreements without triggering separa- tions and, consequently, enhances the market efficiency.
-Under a well-designed threat of separation, the seller is tempted to discount a price as intertemporal price discrimination and the buyer is more likely to compromise right before the pre-deadline, as the pricing resembles an ultimatum.
-The results of a laboratory experiment broadly support the mech- anism’s efficacy.
+[Abstract] Many real-world negotiations are chronically delayed until deadlines, but hard dead- lines are costly in generating separations.
+Must all deadlines in one-on-one market trades be perfectly credible?
+To refine the institutional role of deadlines, I propose a mechanism of an imperfectly credible soft deadline to facilitate the agreement.
+Employing a canonical seller–buyer dynamic bargaining model with a hard deadline, I analytically derive an optimal deadline credibility that the soft deadline elicits agreements without triggering separations and, consequently, maximizes the trade efficiency.
+Under a reasonably soft risk of breakdown, the seller is tempted to discount a price to secure a profit and the buyer is more likely to compromise right before the soft deadline, as the pricing resembles an ultimatum.
+The results of a laboratory experiment qualitatively support the mechanism’s efficacy with even larger magnitudes.